paul-hammant/tbd/content/index.md

 ## Caveats

-- If you have more than a couple of developers on the project, you are going to need a hook up a [build server](/continuous-integration/) to verify their commits

 - Depending on the team size, and the rate of commits, **very short-lived** feature/task branches are used for code-review and build checking (CI) to happen before commits land in the trunk for other developers to depend on.
   Such branches allow developers to engage in [eager and continuous code review](/continuous-review/) of contributions